Content Protection Cost Breakdown: What Creators Actually Pay in 2026

 Every creator has done the math wrong at least once.

-They look at leak protection pricing — $99/month for Plus, $149 for Pro, $249 for Ultimate — and think "that's $1,188–$2,988 per year."
+They look at leak protection pricing -- $99/month for Plus, $149 for Pro, $249 for Ultimate -- and think about the monthly line item first.
 It sounds like a lot.

 Then a major leak hits.
 They spend $800 on emergency DMCA filings, lose 30% of their monthly income for three months straight, and watch a brand deal fall apart because someone Googled their name.